nmlpx09/openas/README.md

 # about

-open audio system c++
+open network audio player

-pulse-client captured audio stream from pulseaudio and received it to alsa-server
+1. pulse-client captured audio stream from pulseaudio and received it to network
+2. alsa-server aptured audio stream from network and received to alsa

 # requirement